The Upper College: a new cloister for the university

 The Natural History Museum

 During the planning, however, the idea of a new building for the university gradually faded away, replaced with a vision to construct a new city museum.
 A citizens’ initiative strongly supported this project, raising significant funds.
-And as the university raised no objections, the dedication of the museum in 1849 meant that it once again found itself limited to the single building on Rheinsprung Street.
+And as the university raised no objections, the dedication of the museum in 1849 meant that it once again found itself limited to the single building on the Rheinsprung.